-Details and selected case studies for some of these policy options are listed below:
+Details and selected case studies for some of these policy options are listed below.

-Implement building standards for resilience and energy efficiency (e.g. passive ventilation and daylighting with appropriate external shading):
+Implement building standards for resilience and energy efficiency (e.g. passive ventilation and daylighting with appropriate external shading).

-As GDP per capita increases, an increasing amount of power is used to supply load that could be better satisfied by mindful construction practices; such as orientating windows to optimize passive ventilation, strategic shading, and insulating building shells if air conditioning is to be installed.
+As GDP per capita increases, an increasing amount of power is used to supply load that could be better satisfied by mindful construction practices, such as orientating windows to optimise passive ventilation, strategic shading, and insulating building shells if air-conditioning is to be installed.
 Additionally, reviewing building codes provides an opportunity to ensure that new construction is well-engineered to withstand the worsening effects of tropical cyclones.
-Tonga can learn best practices from international partners to develop standards that are both easy to interpret, and consistent with UN Sustainable Development Goals 7, 9, and 11.
+Tonga can learn best practices from international partners to develop standards that are both easy to interpret and consistent with UN Sustainable Development Goals 7, 9, and 11.

-Ongoing Project: review, strengthening & updating of the Tonga Building Code
+Ongoing project: Review, strengthening and updating of the Tonga Building Code

 Example: Guidelines for cyclone resistant construction of buildings in Gujarat (India)